CSCfi/csc-user-guide/docs/support/tutorials/env-guide/using-linux-in-command-line.md

 Arguments are used to define the files, directories and values that are used as input parameters and to define where the output is written.

-For example command **ls** can be used as such or with several options and arguments.
+For example command `ls` can be used as such or with several options and arguments.
 Running plane command *ls* lists the content of a directory in alphabetical order.
-You can modify the output of the command for example by using option **-t**.
+You can modify the output of the command for example by using option `-t`.
 With this option the directory content list is ordered by the age of the file (time stamp).
 If no argument is given, *ls* prints out the content of the current working directory.
 By giving an argument to the *ls* command, user can define a directory which content should be listed.
 For example command:

-    ls -t /wrk/kkayttaj
+`ls -t /scratch/project_2979797`

-will list the content of directory */wrk/kkayttaj*.
+will list the content of directory */scratch/project_2979797*.
 In case the command, argument or options contain errors, the command will not be executed when the return key is pressed.
 Instead an error message is printed to the screen.
 Thus having errors in the command normally does not cause